NatanHerzog/statics-matlab/CHAPTER-3/ch3_plan.md

 </p>

 Here we have the same couple applied at two different locations.
 This time, it is visually clear that these two couples are just rotated versions of each other.
 And because the blue $\vec{r}$ and the red $\vec{F}$ are still oriented the same way relative to each other, the resultant couple, $\vec{C}$, is identical!

+## Concluding Thoughts

+As the semester progresses, I encourage you to use MATLAB as often as you can.
+It will make your life easier and I am hoping that you will become more comfortable with using it to solve random problems